 - Video: If you’re running the meeting remotely, do a trial run sharing your screen with a coworker.
 And again, if you’re going to be onsite, you should talk to your advocate about the setup in the conference room.
 Plus, just to be safe, have some converters and cables at the ready, too, so you can cover any contingencies.

 Being dogged by foreseeable tech challenges—there’s really no excuse for it (nor does it commend your know-how as a digital tech partner).
-So don’t forget to prepare ahead of time.
+So don’t forget to prepare ahead of time as a demo best practices.

 Going Into the Meeting With Distractions Enabled